urbit/urbit.org/content/using/install.md

 Now the rubber meets the road.
 You'll be booting your ship with the keyfile that you [downloaded from Bridge](@/using/operations/using-bridge.md).

-Note that this document is only for booting a ship that uses the live Arvo network.
+Note that this section is only for booting a ship that uses the live Arvo network.
 If you just want to create an unnetworked ship for development purposes, read [this guide](@/using/develop.md#creating-a-development-ship) instead.

 ### Step 1: Find Your Urbit ID